Collecting Charles van Sandwyk Artist Books

 Issued in a limited numbered edition of 250 copies.
 125 limited edition prints (10″ x 14″) of images on pages 9, 11, 13, 17, 19 and 23 were also released.
 ISBN: 0969609728

-About the book: A story of fairies told in verse.
-Featuring text, pen & ink drawings and seven watercolour illustrations.
-With French flaps and hand-sewn pages.
+A story of fairies told in verse.
+Featuring text, pen & ink drawings and seven watercolour illustrations, with French flaps and hand-sewn pages.
 Three printings of 1000 copies each printing (first printing identified by burgundy card wrap, no writing under the Fairy Press logo; second printing in white card wrap with staples; third printing has burgundy card wrap with six lines of text under the Fairy Press logo).
 The first edition was released with a separately laid-in bookmark “To increase your brain-power and imagination“.

 This original edition was followed by a later omnibus trade edition published by Smithmark of the same name in 1999, and also included in a different omnibus Folio Society edition in 2018.
 16pp, 18cm, printed offset.

 ❦ More info: See inside various editions of How to See Fairies in this post and video here…

 Five Bookplates by Charles van Sandwyk